JPac45/Active-Directory-Deployment-within-Azure-VMs/README.md

 <b>
 This is needed to make sure both VMs are on the same Virtual Network.

-From the Domain Controller VM:
+From the Windows Server 2022 VM:

 - Click
 - Click